Do you want to be able to easily make money from your WordPress website by using Stripe to collect payments?

 Process payment as recurring if Donation Type is Monthly.
 Save your form.

 There you go!
 Before launching your payment form, we recommend testing Stripe payments.
+You can also check out this article on common complaints about online payment forms to make sure you aren’t making the same mistakes.

 Great job, you’ve set up a conditional recurring payment!